alli93/DetailList/README.md

 # DetailList
 A simple phone application written in react-native, developed and tested on android devices using Expo as part of a course in app development for Reykjavík University.

-The data set found in the data/ folder is used in conjunction with the SectionList component to produce a large, scrollable sectioned list.
-Each list item can then be pushed to navigate to a detailed contact page.
+The provided data set is used in conjunction with the SectionList component included in react-native to produce a large, scrollable sectioned list.

+Each item on the list can then be pushed to navigate to a custom component featuring a unique image and a button which provides a toggle  displaying the contact's work or home information.

 <p align="center">